You know what’s scary? I didn’t want it to break my heart.

 I’m not searching for someone else to be my missing piece.
 I’m not broken looking for someone else to heal me.
 And I’m not on the hunt for someone else that’s broken and in need of my saving.

 Love is scary.
-Life is scary.
+Life is scary and it may break my heart.
 But if we never take risks, we may never get any rewards.

 So if you’ve been through the hard things, and we all have, don’t stop being you because of them.
 Learn the lessons.
 Make the changes.
 Keep your eyes open and do guard your heart.
 But don’t close it off or shut it down just because you gave it to the wrong people in the past.